hawkinsw/CPPTimes/writing-functions.md

 ## What's News
-Inflation in the market for programming talent has hit an all-time record.
-More users are trading down to store-brand code in order to save money.
+Inflation at Kloc-Mart stores across the nation has hit an all-time high.
+More shoppers are trading down to store-brand code in order to save money and consumers are turning to TikTok for tips on how to reuse the code they have.
 There have even been *arguments* between employees and customers about *return*ing goods over buyer's remorse.
-Ingenious researchers everywhere are trying to learn how to do more with less.

 ### The Curse of Copy And Paste